tomlrichardson/bakery/src/content/pages/bread.md

   text_color: '#000000'
 content_blocks:
   - _bookshop_name: slider
+    heading:
-    heading: A rotating range of specialty loaves
+      heading_text: A rotating range of specialty loaves
+      heading_color: '#000000'
+    subheading:
-    subheading: We sell our core menu and a changing range of specialty loaves, which can be purchased to take home from Taste Nature.
+      subheading_text: We sell our core menu and a changing range of specialty loaves, which can be purchased to take home from Taste Nature.
+      subheading_color: '#000000'
     flipped: true
     slides:
       - text: >-